 Kevin will cover how the team at Traefik Labs created Traefik Mesh, a lightweight alternative to the traditional service mesh approach, by utilizing a service mesh proxy endpoint running on each node as a DaemonSet.
 He will discuss how this approach allowed for flexible opt-in behavior using the Service Mesh Interface (SMI) versus the more traditional sidecar approach.
 He will cover what the SMI is, and demonstrate how to utilize the interface with Traefik Mesh to handle access control and traffic splitting.

 Microservices developers are slowed down by the friction in debugging and testing API interactions with other services.
 We first highlight problems with common approaches such as spinning up dev clusters or manually creating API mocks.
 We then illustrate how to overcome these issues with an approach that enables developers to debug and test all API interactions locally in their IDE.
 Mesh Dynamics product realizes this approach and gives developers the flexibility of using a mix of rich auto-created API mocks or live services.

 GitOps is the gold standard for managing and deploying Kubernetes applications.
-In this talk, we’ll show you how we use raw Kubernetes, in addition to Helm and Terraform to manage our deployments to a wide range of clusters and clouds.
+In this talk, we’ll show you how we use Helm and Argo CD to manage our deployments to a wide range of clusters and clouds.